 The column ‘Refinancing’ shall comprise the gross carrying amount of the new contract (‘refinancing debt’) granted as part of a refinancing transaction which qualifies as a forbearance measure, as well as the gross carrying amount of the old re-paid contract that is still outstanding.

 Forborne exposures combining modifications and refinancing shall be allocated to the column ‘Instruments with modifications of the terms and conditions’ or the column ‘Refinancing’ according to the measure that has the most impact on cash-flows.
 Refinancing by a pool of banks shall be reported in the column ‘Refinancing’ for the total amount of refinancing debt provided by or refinanced debt still outstanding at the reporting institution.
 Repackaging of several debts into a new debt shall be reported as a modification, unless there is also a refinancing transaction that has a larger impact on cash-flows.
-Where forbearance through modification of the terms and conditions of a troubled exposure leads to its de-recognition and to the recognition of a new exposure, that new exposure shall be treated as forborne debt.
+Where forbearance through modification of the terms and conditions of a troubled exposure leads to its derecognition and to the recognition of a new exposure, that new exposure shall be treated as forborne debt.

 Accumulated impairment, accumulated negative changes in fair value due to credit risk and provisions shall be reported in accordance with paragraphs 11, 69 to 71, 106 and 110 of this Part.

-Collateral and guarantees received on exposures with forbearance measures shall be reported for all exposures with forbearance measures, regardless of their performing or non-performing status.
+Collateral and guarantees received on exposures with forbearance measures shall be reported for all exposures with forbearance measures, regardless of their performing or non-performing status; collateral and financial guarantees received on non-performing exposures with forbearance measures shall be shown separately in addition.
 Amounts reported for collateral received and guarantees received shall be calculated in accordance with paragraphs 172 and 174 of this Part.
 The sum of the amounts reported for both collateral and guarantees shall be capped at the carrying amount of the related exposure.

 Geographical breakdown (20)